 A vibrant student and postdoc community, great weather, plentiful recreational opportunities, and being a couple of hours away from beaches and mountains are added benefits of being at USC.

 Undergraduate RAs: Typically, DeLab has 1-3 undergraduate RAs that participate in all aspects of research.
 Beginning of the junior year is a very good time to join DeLab as an undergraduate RA to gain research experience.
 Students at the end of their sophomore year, those at the beginning of the senior year, or graduates who are looking for research experience before applying to grad school can also be considered.
 You should expect to commit at least 10 hrs/week.
-RA is a volenteer position, but after six months or so it can be converted to a paid assistantship, if progress is statisfactory and if funding is available.
+RA is a volunteer position, but it can be converted to a paid assistantship, if progress is strong and if funding is available.
 Please write to Dr. Desai (rutvik at sc dot edu) if you are interested.

 Postdocs: When available, postdoc positions are usually advertised on the lab website and in relevant society newsletters (such as SNL and CNS).
-Postdocs usually have experience with cognintive neuroscience methods, a strong background in relevant areas such as langauge and semantics, and a publication record.
+Postdocs usually have experience with cognitive neuroscience methods, a strong background in relevant areas such as language and semantics, and a promising publication record.

 Address: DeLab, 227 Discovery I, 915 Greene St, Columbia, SC 29208.